intnam13/intan-portfolio/README.md

-# 🧪 QA Portfolio – Vanilla Ice Cream
+# 🧪 QA Portfolio – Intan

 Welcome to my QA Portfolio!
 This project showcases my experience and skills in **Quality Assurance** — including manual testing, automation, and API validation.